adamspd/django-appointment/README.md

 **Currently supported languages:**
 - English (en) - Default
-- French (fr) - Complete translation
+- French (fr) - Maintained by the project
+- Spanish (es) - Contributed by @alexandermamaniy (maintainers welcome!)

 **Features:**
-- 🗣️ UI translations for 2 languages (more welcome!)
+- 🗣️ UI translations for 3 languages (more welcome!)
-- 📅 Localized date formats for 35+ languages
+- 📅 Localized date formats for 35+ (39 to be exact as of Sept 2026) languages
 - 🌐 Automatic language detection
 - 📝 RTL language support